 - Streaming – assessments will be sent when a resource’s health state is updated (if no updates occur, no data will be sent).

-- Snapshots – a snapshot of the current state of all regulatory compliance assessments will be sent once a week per subscription.
-This preview feature provides weekly snapshots of secure scores and regulatory compliance data.
+- Snapshots – a snapshot of the current state of the selected data types will be sent once a week per subscription.
 To identify snapshot data, look for the field

 Optionally, if your selection includes one of these recommendations, you can include the vulnerability assessment findings together with them: